 Take multiple debts and consolidate them under one affordable monthly payment.
-A great way to repay your creditors, this solution should be open to you if you have a poor credit history.
+A great way to quickly repay your creditors, you can apply for consolidation even if you have a ‘bad’ or ‘poor’ credit history.

 You could have the money in as little as two hours

 Got bad credit?
 No problem.
 You will always be considered

 Through debt consolidation, you borrow an amount of money equal to – or exceeding – the total value of how much you owe.
 These funds are then used to repay your creditors while leaving you with one monthly payment instead of several.

 This method is typically suited to those who have multiple sums regularly going out, leaving them with reduced disposable income.
 Debts which have high interest rates are also frequently covered which can make this solution an effective means of restoring financial control.

 Although this method doesn’t make debts vanish or ‘write them off’, the main appeal is management – restoring control and helping make your life easier.

 Debt consolidation is certainly open to you if you have poor or bad credit.
 All scores are considered and you’ve got nothing to lose by getting in touch.
 All you have to do is use our quick application form, tell us a little bit about yourself, and you could have the funds you need in just a couple of hours.

 Although life would be easier if this was a straightforward question, it unfortunately isn’t.
 As there is no universal rating system in the UK, it’s a little difficult to actually answer what a bad credit rating really is.
 For example, credit agencies Experian and Equifax both use different criteria to assess a person’s history.

 In the case of the former, the firm details credit scores out of 999.
 Anything between 0 and 720 is generally regarded as being ‘poor’ or ‘very poor’.
 Equifax, on the other hand, classifies scores out of 700 and will detail ratings under 379 as being poor or lower.